 The Land of Lincoln has played a key role in the development of the Rural Schools Collaborative, and is home to our main office.

 The Illinois Hub exemplifies the RSC mission and includes statewide rural teacher corps projects, the Place Network, and rural philanthropy efforts.
 The Illinois Hub is anchored by our partnerships with the Galesburg Community Foundation and Monmouth College.
-Josh Gibb, CEO of the Galesburg Community Foundation, and Tammy La Prad, co-chair of Educational Studies at Monmouth College, both serve as hub contacts.
+Tammy La Prad, co-chair of Educational Studies at Monmouth College, serves as hub contact.

 The organizational roots of Rural Schools Collaborative are sunk deep within the prairies of Illinois.
 Since our founding in 2015, the higher education institutions, community foundations, nonprofits, and rural schools and communities of Illinois have been central players in the organization's growth.
 Consistent throughout these years of engagement with the diverse community of rural-focused allies is a commitment to people, a vision of thriving communities, a belief that local public schools are a keystone for joining it all together.

 Currently, the Illinois Hub is headed up by our strategic partnerships with the Galesburg Community Foundation and the Educational Studies department at Monmouth College.